-Consequently, most candidates scored high marks with the average being 79% (slightly higher than the previous session's 78%).
-There was, however, quite a range of marks with the highest being 98% and the lowest 48%.
+Most candidates scored high marks with the average being 80% (slightly higher than the previous session's 79%).
+However, there was again quite a range of marks with the highest being 98% and the lowest 52%.
 This range demonstrates that answers can vary significantly in their quality, and that our assessment process is very capable of distinguishing between them.
 This shows why candidates should not take passing this exam as a formality.
-Indeed, we did experience candidate failure at this session.
+If candidates wish to score high marks they should pay close attention to all of the supporting material that is available to them and address all of the requirements to the best of their ability.